 No matter how good your dinner menu was.
-No matter how impressive the fireworks where.
+How impressive the fireworks where.
 No matter how grand the cake was.
-No matter how many celebrities wished you happy birthday.
+How many celebrities wished you happy birthday.
 You will not remember all of that if not for photos.

-Because photos are so critical to you recalling such monumental moments, picking the right Event Photographer or Wedding Photographer is critical.
+Because photos are so critical to you recalling such monumental moments, picking the perfect Photographer is critical.

 However, you don’t want to pick just any random photographer near you.
 You want someone who will meet all of the basic requirements for your special event or wedding.
 Here are a few photographer duties that you should look out for.